JaviIG/jaigga-node-validations/README.md

 Feature | Status | Description
 --- | --- | ---
-Improve testing | Planned | Refactor current tests and add some more to ensure the module works perfectly fine.
+Improve testing | In-development | Refactor current tests and add some more to ensure the module works perfectly fine.
 Async validations | Planned | Allow asynchronous validations for querying a DB, calling a REST, or make heavy calculations for example.
 Conditional validations | Planned | Only validate a property if some condition is met.